google/fonts/cc-by-sa/knowledge/modules/the_syllabics_writing_system_of_north_america/lessons/an_introduction_to_syllabics_typography/content.md

 The typography of the Syllabics may lack a formal body of literature that users can consult; however, professional typographic implementations can be achieved by observing the practices of local communities in both historical and contemporary documents.
 By adding to the understanding of the inherent conventions that govern the Syllabics across all of the orthographies that use the script, it is possible to deliver solutions that accommodate the best possible typographic experiences for all readers of this writing system, in their respective languages.

-## Endnotes:
+## Endnotes

-**1** Bill Jancewicz, Algonquian Syllabics expert, notes that ‘Much more difficulty has been experienced however with the whitespace, in particular the word-space character, which is encoded in BJCree UNI at somewhat wider than an em.
-The Euphemia word space is much too narrow for legible reading of syllabics.’
+<a id="1" href="#back-1">1.</a> Bill Jancewicz, Algonquian Syllabics expert, notes (in email correspondence with the author) that “Much more difficulty has been experienced however with the whitespace, in particular the word-space character, which is encoded in BJCree UNI at somewhat wider than an em.
+The Euphemia word space is much too narrow for legible reading of syllabics.”
-> Bill Jancewicz; in email correspondence with the author, Jancewicz described several issues surrounding digital Syllabics typography, including the space character.
-He describes in the above quote excerpt his solution for the space character in his BJCree UNI typeface, a freely available Syllabics typeface.
-‘Proposal for additions to UCAS’, 24 August 2020, 9:40pm EST.

-## Image Sources:
+The author owes much gratitude to ᓂᓚᐅᓛᖅ ᐊᒡᓘᒃᑲᖅ (Miriam Nilaulaaq Aglukkaq), ᑕᒪᓕᒃ (Janet Tamalik McGrath), ᐊᕐᓇᐅᔪᖅ ᐊᓗᑭ (Arnaoyok Alookee), ᕿ’ᖓᖅᑐᖅ ᐃᑦᑐᓗᒃ (Qi’ngaqtuq Kevin Eetoolook), ᐊᑏᒪ 𑪴ᓪᓚᕆ (Attima Hadlari), ᗮᘧᐣᙒᔆ ᗮᘦᐣᙆ (Francois (Guy) Prince), ᑓᐣᘆᔆ ᗷᒼᗫᐩᘧᐣᐪ (Dennis Cumberland), and Bill Jancewicz, who kindly shared their knowledge and discussed the concepts, local preferences and requirments, and best practices for Syllabics typography presented in this module with the author.

+### Works sourced

-Base of map vector artwork designed by Freepik, accessed 7 May 2020, https://www.freepik.com/free-photos-vectors/travel
+Base of map vector artwork designed by [Freepik](https://www.freepik.com/free-photos-vectors/travel), accessed 7 May 2020.

-## Works Sourced:
-The following sources were consulted in the analysis and preparation of illustration materials in this article:

 William Carpenter Bompass, *Prayers, lessons, and hymns in the Tenni or Slavi language of the Indians of Mackenzie River in the North-West Territory of Canada*.
 London, Society for Promoting Christian Knowledge, 1900